- A recap of the position – what is misrepresentation?

 What about auctions?

-In Atlantic Estates Ltd v Ezekiel a property put into auction.
+In Atlantic Estates Ltd v Ezekiel a property was put into an auction.
 The sales particulars in the auction catalogue described the property as a wine bar and showed a photograph of the wine bar with customers going in and out.
 The property did not in fact have a licence and was not currently used as a wine bar.

 On appeal the Court found that the description of the property as a wine bar and the photograph together amounted to a misrepresentation, insofar as it suggested that there the premises could immediately be used as a wine bar.